yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/tutorials/tyk-on-premise-pro/index.md

 ## What is the Tyk Pro Edition?

 Tyk Pro Edition is the open-source API Gateway, Dashboard and API Management Platform that is developed by and supported by Tyk Technologies.
-The Tyk Pro Edition is an on-premise install that consists of:
+The Tyk Pro Edition is an On-Premises install that consists of:

 * Tyk API Gateway: The API gateway that can manage your APIs.
 * Tyk Dashboard: The analytics and management interface for your APIs.